Loading...

 Shop essential tools and supplies to get started in your career.

 Alabama requires a license for elevator mechanics.
 A 3-year apprenticeship is required.
 A journeyman examination must be passed.
-All licensing is managed through the Alabama Elevator Safety Review Board.
+All licensing is managed through the Alabama Elevator Safety Review Board (administered through the Alabama Department of Labor).

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.